s-gbz/grilborzer.github.io/_posts/2020-02-06-review-the-lodge.md

 Previous generations and horror movies dwelled on the mysteries of the unknown.
 The terror of the universe and the idea how scary a mystical creature can be.
-Growing up and seeing those terrors on screen for a long time made the mysterie way too familiar though.
+Growing up and seeing those terrors on screen for a long time made the mystery way too familiar though.
 The new kind of terror lies in mankind and its capacity to misuse the mutual understanding.
 Hugely popular projects like [Get Out](https://www.imdb.com/title/tt5052448/) and [Black Mirror](https://www.imdb.com/title/tt2085059/?ref_=fn_al_tt_1) seem to support this assumtion.